mccormicka/md-book/book/chapters/03-Usage.md

 ## Running the sample project

-Change directories to the md2book folder and then run grunt to create various versions of this book in HTML, EPUB, MOBI etc..
+Change directories to the mdbook folder and then run grunt to create various versions of this book in HTML, EPUB, MOBI etc..

 ```
-cd node_modules/md2book/
+cd node_modules/mdbook/
 grunt
 ```
 or build only one type of book with one of the following commands.